intel/transfer-learning/docs/index.rst

    * PyTorch 1.11 or later
       * Image Classification with 60 models from torchvision
       * Text Classification with 4 models from Hugging Face
+      * Image Anomaly Detection with 5 models from torchvision

 .. figure:: images/features.png
    :scale: 42% %